Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

+While the stochastic Lotka-Volterra model considered here is only a crude approximation of the competitive dynamics between {\em Salmonella Typhimurium} and the commensal gut bacteria, our prediction qualitatively matches the above hypothesis: when there is a tradeoff between growth and competition rates, faster growth ($\lambda > 0$) is beneficial for small frequencies (lower $p$), while stronger competition is beneficial for larger frequencies (higher $p$).

+We have not yet considered the mean time to fixation (or mean extinction time for the other population), which provides insight into rates of evolution and species lifetimes \cite{Danino2018,Frean2013}.
+This is often presented as an \textit{unconditional} average: that is, the average time until either species fixates, not a particular species.
+However, our derivation of an explicit formula for the probability of fixation also allows a straightforward, analytical method to find the \textit{conditional} mean time to fixation; for example, the average time it take population $X$ to fixate \textit{given that $X$ fixates} (see Supplemental Information, Section 4).

-We have derived an explicit formula to approximate the probability of fixation in ecological competition as defined by the stochastic Lotka-Volterra model.
-Our approximation resulted from two important observations.
-First, we identified a natural timescale, exploiting which we produced an approximation to the backward Kolmogorov equation.
-Second, we argued that the fast dynamics of the population size, $z=x+y$, bring the system close to the manifold $z=2K(f-d)$ before the frequency of population $X$ changes much from its initial state.
-This second observation allowed us to eliminate the fast $z$ variable, collapsing the backward Kolmogorov equation into a second order, one dimensional partial differential equation, the steady state of which defines the probability of fixation, which we can explicitly find.
-This probability of fixation offers a more nuanced interpretation of competitive strategies than the results from considering deterministic systems of differential equations.
+Our derivation of an explicit formula approximating the probability of fixation in the competitive stochastic Lotka-Volterra model relies on two important observations.
+First, we identified a natural length-scale in fitness space, $1/M$, which we exploited to produce an approximation to the backward Kolmogorov equation.
+Second, we argued that the fast timescale of the dynamics governing the demographic variable, $z=x+y$, bring the system close to the manifold $z=K(f-d)$ before the frequency of population $X$ changes much from its initial state.
+This second observation allowed us to eliminate the fast $z$ variable, collapsing the backward Kolmogorov equation into a second order, one-dimensional partial differential equation, the steady state of which defines the probability of fixation.
+This probability of fixation offers a more careful interpretation of competitive strategies compared with analogous results from the corresponding deterministic systems of differential equations.
 Small fitness differences often have little effect on the dynamics of a deterministic system, which can greatly underestimate the importance of such differences.
-By considering a stochastic model, we can quantitatively track the effect that small fitness differences induce on the probability of fixation.
+Our results allow us to quantitatively track the effect that small fitness differences induce on the probability of fixation.